 The Second Time Around: First — TWINS.
 Then a SINGLETON SURROGACY.

-It told the story of ARTparenting surrogate Gina — a married mom of four from Oberlin, Ohio — who was matched with a male couple from Israel.
+Gina, a married mom of four from Ohio, was matched with a male couple from Israel.
 Gina successfully carried and delivered twins for them: a boy and a girl.

 Though not all surrogacy stories are fairy tales, this one pretty much was.